-It’s not a contest or a competition, but rather a healthy debate – Warsaw verses Krakow.
-If you only have a limited time in Poland (as I did), which do you choose (if you have to) – Krakow or Warsaw?
-Warszawa is more modern looking (largely re-built after World War 2) with many newer buildings but Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.
+It’s not a contest or a competition, but rather a healthy debate in Poland: Krakow vs. Warsaw.
+If you only have a limited time in Poland (as I did), which city do you choose (if you have to) – Krakow or Warsaw?
+Warszawa is larger and more modern in appearance largely re-built after World War 2.
+Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.

 I hate to choose.
 Do you like red wine or white wine?
 Black or white?
 I like both.
 It depends.
 Although Warsaw is the capital of Poland, Krakow is probably the country’s favourite city.
-They are different and for different reasons.
+They are different and for many different reasons.
 I choose not to choose.
-The truth is…I’ll go back to both.
+The truth is…I’ll go back to both Krakow and Warsaw.

 13 thoughts on “Poland: Krakow vs. Warsaw”

 Nice post.
 Funny that you, as a foreign traveller, should be asking that question as it divides us, Poles, to a certain degree.
 Generally people living and/or studying in Krakow tend to dislike Warsaw and, to a lesser extend, it also goes the other way ’round.
 It’s silly, really, but there seems to be that tension.
 Personally, me being Warsaw-born, I really like Krakow for it’s entertainment but I also really like Warsaw for being more of “a city” in terms of modern urban life.
 Hope you’ve enjoyed your stay in Poland! 🙂